omarboukhris/GrammarParser/README.md

 No dependencies required (yet?)

+## References :

+[1] Lange, Martin; Leiß, Hans (2009).
+"To CNF or not to CNF?
+An Efficient Yet Presentable Version of the CYK Algorithm".

-# V 0.1 :
+## V 0.1 :

-* graph encoder for generic textual context-free grammars (CFG).
+* graph encoder for generic textual context-free grammars (CFG)

 Let G be a CFG, such as G = (NT, T, Pr, AXIOM) with

 	* NT    : Set of non terminals
 	* T     : Set of terminals (alphabet)
 	* Pr    : Set of production rules NT×(NT ∪ T)*, ∪ being the union operator and * the Kleen star operator